All Episodes

 Yeah, Rush.

-Um we're getting concerned out here.
+We're getting concerned out here.

 We're really concerned.

-Um you really want Al Gore to come out of retirement?
+You really want Al Gore to come out of retirement?

-What for entertainment value?
+What, for entertainment value?

-Yeah, that would that would be uh a comical thing.
+That would be a comical thing.

-But uh I I don't know.
+But I don't know.

 We're just concerned.